 Many of these points apply to Russia as well, although perhaps to a lesser extent; in addition to a PPP advantage, Russia greatly benefits from investments made during the Cold War and high export sales.

-In addition to PPP disparities, numerous other factors play into the balance of military power, with geography and distance being perhaps the most important.
+Of course, numerous factors other than PPP disparities play into the balance of military power, with geography and distance being perhaps the most important.
 China poses a severe threat to American power in Asia because their entire military is based close to likely conflict areas and could easily sortie from the mainland.
 In contrast, only a small portion of the US military is stationed in Asia at any given time, and the rest would have to be flown or shipped in after the onset of hostilities.
 So, the balance of power in the opening stages of a conflict would be far more precarious than military-wide figures would suggest.

 These complexities underscore the need to define military objectives in concrete terms, rather than with opaque metrics like the overall spending level.
 Policymakers should be realistic about what exactly they expect the military to do in a conflict and what resources are necessary to provide the requisite capability.
 Likewise, we should endeavor to use adversary capabilities as our lens of analysis and not be misled by spending level disparities.
 China’s recent advances in military technology are remarkable, especially in the naval realm; the PLA is commissioning advanced surface warships at rates faster than the US despite its far smaller nominal budget.
 These serious challenges demand informed engagement using better figures than the nominal spending levels so often cited.